githubschool/first-prize/_slides/02-gusshawstewart.md

 title: "Welcome to our slide deck!"
 ---

-Scotland FC is not that good sadly!
+New change about Scotland being not too bad at football!

 ![riddlocat](https://octodex.github.com/images/riddlocat.png)
 {: .center}